 - Promotes beneficial bacteria in the digestive system

-Add a teaspoon of bentonite clay to a full glass of water.
-Stir well and let it sit at least a half hour, but preferably longer, to allow the clay to fully hydrate.
+With the Sonne’s bentonite clay, shke well then add a tablespoon of bentonite clay to a full glass of water.
 Take the bentonite clay on an empty stomach or separate from a meal (i.e. an hour before eating).
 Consuming bentonite clay at the same time as other supplements or medications could reduce their effectiveness, so take it at least two hours before or after any medications or supplements.